Leonard V. Smith, Frederick B. Artz Professor, Department Chair

 Students seeking to transfer credit toward the History Major for classes not taken at Oberlin must consult with their advisors and/or the chair of the History Department in advance, and gain written preliminary approval for courses they wish to take elsewhere.

 A detailed explanation of History Department Transfer Guidelines is available on-line.
-Students may be eligible to transfer toward the major credit for a maximum of two full courses completed outside Oberlin.
+Students may be eligible to transfer toward the major credit for a maximum of two courses (equivalent to 3 credits each) completed outside Oberlin.
 Other courses may be transferred for general credit toward graduation.
-Normally, the History Department does not accept toward the major any courses completed at two-year institutions after a student has declared a major in History at Oberlin.
+Normally, the History Department does not accept toward the major any credits earned from two-year institutions after a student has declared a major in History at Oberlin.

 II.
 100-Level Courses